ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 ## Let's start from Task 1.
-In task 1 they're telling you to dowload the pcapng file so obviously download it.
+In task 1 they're telling you to download the pcapng file so obviously download it.

 ## Now let's get into Task 2.
 In Task 2 the first question is :
 #### Q1: When was the first packet captured?
 (Format : Year-Month-Date Hours:Minutes:Seconds)